christurgeon/Distributed-Flight-Controller/README.md

 java -cp salsa1.1.5.jar;. wwc.messaging.Theater 4042
 ```

-These correspond to the theaters you have in your theaters.txt file, which should  again be in the directory above the "solution" directory.
+These correspond to the theaters you have in your theaters.txt file, which should  again be in the directory above the "src" directory.

 Finally run as outlined above.